 Herzogstand to Heimgarten

 Herzogstand to Heimgarten is an amazing hike that will test your abilities and give you some of the most amazing views of the lakes.
-Take a ride on the Herzogstandbahn to the valley station to Fahrenberg in a few minutes.
-From there you can enjoy the beautiful routes.
-You can read more about this wonderful hike here.

 This is the perfect day hike and is accessible all year round.
 Jochberg is located between the Kochelsee and Walchensee and offers amazing views, even in winter.
 I especially love it in winter when it is perfect for snowshoeing.
 The mountain is 1567m high and is a popular hike, and one of the busiest near Kochelsee.
 Compared to the Herzogstand to Heimgarten, the Jochberg hike is easy.
 The trail starts in Kesselberg and takes you up to the summit where you have beautiful views of both lakes.
 Expect small steep climbs on the way up, nothing that a moderately fit person won’t be able to manage.